 image = cv2.cvtColor(image, cv2.COLOR_RGB2BGR)

 The pose_landmarks attribute of the solution output object provides the landmarks’ normalized x and y coordinates.
-Hence, to get actual values, we need to multiply the outputs with the image’s width and height, respectively.
-The landmarks’ LEFT_SHOULDER’, ‘RIGHT_SHOULDER’ etc., are the attributes of PoseLandmark class.
-To acquire the normalized coordinates, we use the following syntax.
+Hence, to get actual values, we need to multiply the outputs by the image’s width and height, respectively.

 norm_coordinate = pose.process(image).pose_landmark.landmark[MediaPipe.solutions.pose.PoseLandmark.<SPECIFIC_LANDMARK>].coordinate

-The methods are shortened using representations, as shown below.
+The methods are shortened using representations as shown below.

 # Use lm and lmPose as representative of the following methods.